Xmasreturns/Babies-first-repository/MMT API Documentation.md

 ###`sum_ratings(table_players, matchups_df)`
-Returns an integer value equal to the sum of matchmaking ratings for all players at the table
+Calculates a matchmaking score based on the sum of matchmaking rating for a given table of players.
+Matchmaking scores identical in value indicate a perfect match.

 #####Parameters:
 >`table_players:` *list*